ghiliweld/ghiliweld.github.io/posts/gaming_fb.md

+# Lessons Learned from Trying to Game the Flashbots Auction

 After following the MEV space for a while, I wanted to try my hand at building a searcher bot during my winter break from school.
 I had an idea for an interesting sandwiching strategy (might write about it later), but since my bot would be using flashbots I'd have to find a way to win the flashbots auction while still maximizing profits.
 Sandwiching is a competitive field and so vying for the same sandwiching opportunity as countless other searchers would force me to give away profits to guarantee winning the auction.
 You walk away with less, but at least it's something.

-But what if there was a way to game the auctions so that you can secure a spot at the top of a block *without* giving away most of your profit?
+But what if there was a way to game the auctions so that you can secure a spot at the top of a block _without_ giving away most of your profit?
 It's like having your cake and eating it too, but the cake is money (loads of it).
 My attempt at doing so is what this post is about.
 Althought it didn't work, I still think it wasn't a terrible idea and I learned something new about geth in the end.

 ## Some Background

 For my searchers already familiar with flashbots, recall that bundles are sorted by effective gas price (`mevGasPrice` in mev-geth, i may also refer to it as "score").
 Searchers aiming for the same opportunity in a block have to outbid other searchers for it, leaving barely any profit for themselves, since only one searcher can profit from the opportunity.

 Recall some properties about flashbots bundles and the auction:

 - `mevGasPrice := [delta_coinbase + (gasUsed * gasPrice)] / gasUsed` where `delta_coinbase` is the amount directly sent to the miner's coinbase address. (note: it's a really a sum of `gasUsed * gasPrice` across all txs in a bundle, but this definition is simpler for what I want to show)
 - if we don't make any direct payments to the miner (i.e. `delta_coinbase = 0`) then `mevGasPrice = gasPrice`.
-- if any tx in a bundle reverts then the bundle won't land onchain *unless* the hash of the tx in question is included in the `revertingTxHashes` field of our bundle request.
+- if any tx in a bundle reverts then the bundle won't land onchain _unless_ the hash of the tx in question is included in the `revertingTxHashes` field of our bundle request.

 We can look at the effectice gas price as a measure of "profit per compute" for the miner, and so to maximize revenue for the miner flashbots prioritizes bundles that pay more per gas used.
 Making a direct payment to the miner requires additional gas and so it's more economical to omit the direct payment and pay by upping the gas price on your swaps (or wtv txs your strat entails).